San Francisco Neuromuscular Dentistry

 Do you often have neck pain, shoulder pain or migraine headaches?
 Do you have trouble chewing or speaking?
 Do you notice a clicking or popping sound when you open and close your jaw?

 These issues could be caused by TMJ disorders.
-The TMJ, or temporomandibular joint, connects your jawbone to your skill.
+The TMJ, or temporomandibular joint, connects your jawbone to your skull.
 TMJ disorders disrupt the tendons, facial muscles, ligaments, bones, nerves and teeth.
 TMJ disorder is frequently called TMD.

 Some common TMD symptoms are: